abpprkonsalting/SiCat/README.md

 General system description
 =======================

-Captive portal firmware for client's authentication using social networks (www.facebook.com) based in NoCatSplash.
-Tested to work with Mikrotik wifi router RB951Ui-2HnD with SO OpenWRT.

 The captive portal system SiCat with social network authentication is a system designed to provide conditional access to networks (Internet) to users through WIFI networks in public places.
 The conditionality of this access is determined by the user loging in a social network